Key takeaways

 If you choose to buy a standalone maternity insurance, you will only have to make payment for your maternity insurance once.

-If you choose to buy a Maternity insurance package that includes the maternity rider and base plan, you will pay the premiums for the maternity rider once and the base plan continues based on the chosen term.
+If you choose to buy a maternity insurance bundle plan that includes the maternity rider and base plan, you will pay the premiums for the maternity rider once and the base plan continues based on the chosen term.

 Yes, you can still purchase maternity insurance for peace of mind.
 However, bear in mind that not all insurers provide coverage for pregnancies through IVF.
 Compared to naturally conceived pregnancies, some insurers who cover pregnancies through IVF may impose extra premium loading.